pbloem/orca/README.md

 ## Use

-Use [Jitpack](jitpack.io) to include in any maven projects.
+Use [Jitpack](http://jitpack.io/#pbloem/orca) to include in any maven projects.

 Have a look at the unit tests to see how the library is called.
-It's not super-user friendly at the moment.
+It's not super user-friendly at the moment.
 If you'd like to use this, drop me a note or make an issue, and I'll see if I can tidy it up a bit.

 ## License